kishorekkota/kishorekkota.github.io/kafka_deployment_model.md

+# Kafka Deployment Model

-# Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models
+## Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models

 ## Introduction
 This document aims to provide a comprehensive comparison of using Apache Kafka in a shared infrastructure model versus a dedicated infrastructure model for each team within an enterprise.